 *On this date in 1911, "The Howard Players” began.
 They are the on-campus theatrical organization at Howard University.

 Historically, their groundwork began years before that by Coralie Franklin Cook, who taught elocution at Howard in the 1890s.
-Such was the beginning of the intensive study of public speaking and being a voice for the performing arts since 1907.
+Such began the intensive study of public speaking and being a voice for the performing arts in 1907.
 As an art form at the University, it was not made compulsory until 1911.

-Ernest Everett Just came to the University in 1909 as an instructor of English and, together with several students, organized the first drama group, known as the College Dramatic Club.
-For several years, this club gave performances annually at the Howard Theatre in Washington, D.C.
-In 1919 courses in Dramatic Art were offered for academic credit for the first time, and the College Dramatic Club became known as the Howard Players by 1925.
-The practical work of acting, character portrayal, technical work for the stage, making of costumes, and production management became the course offerings in Dramatic Art.
+Ernest Everett had just come to the university in 1909 as an English instructor and, together with several students, organized the first drama group, the College Dramatic Club.
+This club performed annually at the Howard Theatre in Washington, D.C., for several years.
+In 1919, courses in Dramatic Art were offered for academic credit for the first time, and the College Dramatic Club became known as the Howard Players by 1925.
+The practical work of acting, character portrayal, technical work for the stage, costume making, and production management became the course offerings in Dramatic Art.